 The benefits of dog cataract surgery can be huge and very positive for some dogs.
 Dogs that have been experiencing severe cataracts can have much improved vision within a few weeks after surgery.
 Some dogs that have been blinded may suddenly be able to see again.
 In a high degree of cases, dogs that get cataract surgery have a noticeable degree of improvement in their eyesight.
 It can greatly improve their quality of life and give them a much higher degree of vision to get around.

 However, there are risks to dog cataract surgery.
 One of the most prominent risks is intraocular scar tissue.
 Intraocular scar tissue can occur after the surgery and can cause eye issues.
 Veterinary eye doctors will provide eye drops to help treat this condition if it does occur after surgery.
 They will often also provide post-op care as part of the surgery process.
 Glaucoma is also a risk of this surgery.
 In most cases, it resolves shortly after the surgery and won't become a long-term condition.
 However, some dogs develop it years later after the surgery and will require ongoing care.
 Other risks are detachment of the retina, an eye infection, and anesthesia complications.
 Anesthesia is a risk for dogs just as it is for humans.
 Most veterinary offices will take great care when giving general anesthesia to the pet and have the dog monitored the entire time they are under for their surgery.
-This means monitoring their breathing, their heart rate, their blood pressure, and more.
+This means monitoring their breathing, heart rate, blood pressure, and more.

 Pet parents will have to weigh the benefits against the risks when deciding on cataract surgery.
 It is a big commitment to make both financially and emotionally.
 It is best to discuss all possibilities with the veterinary eye doctor as well as their regular veterinarian.